HKUST-OCTAD-LAB/AirTrafficSim/docs/source/tutorial/structure.md

 <ul>

-The flight_data folder stores user-provided historic flight trajectory data.
+The flight_data folder stores user-provided historical flight trajectory data.
 An example of a data set from FlightRadar24 is included.
 Please note that each data set should have its own folder.

 </ul>